Membranous glomerulonephritis; Membranous GN; Extramembranous glomerulonephritis; Glomerulonephritis - membranous; MGN

 Corticosteroids and other drugs that suppress the immune system may be used.

-Vitamin D may need to be replaced if nephrotic syndrome is chronic and does not respond to therapy.
+Vitamin D may need to be replaced if nephrotic syndrome is long-term (chronic) and does not respond to therapy.

 Call for an appointment with your health care provider if: